spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 ╚═══════════════════════════════════════════╧═══════════════════════════════════╝
 ```

-#### Verify data
+#### Verify Data

-When the the batch job runs, it processes the file in the local directory `/staging/shared-files` and transforms each item to uppercase names and inserts it into the database.
+When the the batch job runs, it processes the file in the local directory (`/staging/shared-files`), transforms each item to uppercase names, and inserts it into the database.

-Open a shell in the `mysql` container to query the `people` table.:
+Open a shell in the `mysql` container to query the `people` table:

 ```bash
 kubectl get pods